icomefromthenet/DBALGateway/README.md

 ```

-Each custom filter should do the following.
+**Each custom filter should do the following.**

-1. Set a unique name parameter.
+1. Set a unique named parameter.
-2. Set the parameter values with function argument and fetch its doctrine type from meta-data in the gateway.
+2. Set the parameter value and fetch the doctrine type from the meta-data in the table gateway.
-3. Return $this ie the current query class.
+3. Return $this.

 ### 4. The Collections class.